-When the district opens enrollment (usually starts in March) for preschool, which is determined by the principal and the preschool instructors each year.
-Applications will be available on-line (at the schools website).
-From this list we accept resident students requiring special educational services first and then we accept district students in order of "first come first serve" basis.
-After we fill our open slots with Special Education and district students, if there are slots still available, we will then start the process accepting out of district students into our early childhood program.
-If all slots are filled the office then begins a "waiting list".
-The main purpose of this list is to take the next child in line if a slot becomes available.
+When the district opens enrollment (anticipated to be February 1), which is determined by the building principal and the preschool instructors each year, applications will be available on-line at the schools website under the "Early Childhood Education" tab.
+Once the application is complete the acceptance into the progam is in the order stated above with the time stamp of submission (first come first serve basis).
+The preschool instructors and/or building principal will contact the families that are accepted by email with further instructions that are required for acceptance into the program.
+There is a \$70.00 deposit to hold your spot into the program.
+That \$70.00 will go toward your first payment.
+After we fill our open slots with the concept of the calculated amount of peer model students utilizing our procedures above it will then be determined if there are slots still available.
+Once that is determined we will then start the process of accepting all other students into our early childhood program.
+If all slots are originally filled there will be a "waiting list" created to determine if our program is capable of taking on additional students.
+The main purpose of this list is to take the next child in line if a slot becomes available or determined by the preschool instructors and/or building principal if there is available space in the program after initial acceptance.
 Once that slot becomes available we will offer it to the next child on the list.
 Parents will have 48 hours to decline or accept the slot.
 To respect all parties, if you do not contact the office in the time allotted the office will contact the next child on the list.